The Legend of Zelda: Tears of the Kingdom: Plot

-Development
+Development and release

 Like Breath of the Wild, Tears of the Kingdom was produced by Eiji Aonuma.

 Development of Tears of the Kingdom began after the completion of Breath of the Wild.
 The developers had thought of several features to include as downloadable content (DLC) for Breath of the Wild, but the sheer number of ideas inspired them to create a new game instead.
 As with its predecessor, Tears of the Kingdom was developed by Nintendo's Entertainment Planning & Development (EPD) division, Production Group Number 3, and was directed by Hidemaro Fujibayashi and produced by Eiji Aonuma.
 While he was shown early demos, the role of Zelda creator Shigeru Miyamoto was minimized due to scheduling conflicts as he was producing The Super Mario Bros.
 Movie (2023).
 He was credited as "general producer", the same position he had held in the series since the late 2000s.

 Due to its similarity to Breath of the Wild, the developers experienced "strong déjà vu".
 Aonuma reiterated that the development team wanted to create something original while also being similar to the previous game, realizing some aspects "were already as they should be".
 Fujibayashi added the team would occasionally struggle to differentiate between the games.
 Tears of the Kingdom reintroduced dungeons to the series, which are connected to Hyrule's surface and can be tackled in any order the player chooses.
 According to Dohta, the dungeons were designed with regional characteristics to make them unique to their respective environments, similar to previous games in The Legend of Zelda franchise.
 The dungeons were created to maximize the gameplay by showcasing the range of Link's powers and gadgets.
 Additionally, they were designed to be accessed seamlessly rather than being closed off, allowing the player to descend from the sky into the dungeon and conveniently enter and exit.